ctrl-alt-del/devenv/README.md

 ```

-## Ruby (prerequisite for installing Rails)
+## Ruby on Mac

-Mac should have Ruby installed by default.
+Mac should have Ruby installed by default and it is the prerequisite for installing Rails.
 To verify it, you can open your terminal and run:
 ```sh
 ruby --version
 ```